chengzhizhang/Keyphrase_Extraction/README.md

 ## Citation
 Please cite the following paper if you use this codes and dataset in your work.

-Chengzhi Zhang, Lei Zhao, Mengyuan Zhao, Yingyi Zhang.
+<pre>Chengzhi Zhang, Lei Zhao, Mengyuan Zhao, Yingyi Zhang.
 Enhancing Keyphrase Extraction from Academic Articles with their Reference Information.
-2021(Under Review)
+2021(Under Review)</pre>